polius/meteornext-docs/docs/guides/administration.md

 ### License

-The License section shows information (in read-only) related of the license.
+The License section shows information (in read-only) related to the license.
 We can see if the copy of the Meteor Next that we're using is activated and the amount of resources we currently have available.

 ![alt text](../../assets/administration/admin-settings-license.png "Admin - Settings - License")